 How ProjectManager Helps with Risk Management

 ProjectManager is online project management software, which means it delivers real-time data to help you identify risk quickly when it appears in your project.
 The quicker you identify risk, the faster you can resolve it before it becomes a problem.

 Track Risk in Multiple Project Views

 The risk assessment matrix prepares you for risk, and ProjectManager gives you the tools to address it.
-You can gather, prioritize and assign risks on a Gantt chart, and view them on the list, calendar or kanban board view.
+You can gather, prioritize and assign risks using the Gantt chart view, and track them on a task list, calendar or kanban board.
 Project data is updated across the software, so no matter which project view you’re working on, the information is current.